mmcbride2929/Chucks-Trucks/README.md

 * ```browser=chrome npm start```

 ## Whats Next?
-* Individual page for each car + listed car details (color, doors, tire size)
+* Individual page for each truck + truck details listed (color, doors, tire size)
-* Zoom into tricl photo on hover.
+* Zoom into truck photo on hover.
-* Added inventory to the Firebase db.
+* Add more inventory to the Firebase db.
 * Sort inventory by user entered budget.